leamur88/BattleBoats/README.md

 KNOWN BUGS/DEFECTS
+-"You have sunk a boat" does not print when a boat is sunk -Extra loop of while after input
+-       DONE Does not allow for spaces after string inputs
+-       DONE Fire prints fire again
+-       DONE Does not allow for capitals in string inputs

 //////////////////////////////////////////////////////////////////////////////
 STILL TO DO FOR ETHAN
--make userBoard format the same as masterBoard
+-       DONE make userBoard format the same as masterBoard
--fix indentaion and whitespace
+-       DONE fix indentaion and whitespace
--ensure camel case
+-       DONE ensure camel case
--make prompts funnier
+-       DONE make prompts funnier
--add comments
+-       DONE add comments
 -test over and over again
 -update known bugs
+-fix known bugs
+-       DONE close scanner